dohn-joh/dongle-zmk/README.md

 What is the purpose of this?

-To create components for a zmk dongle: a reversible pcb that features mounting holes, wiring for a reset button, and a 3D printed protective case.
+To create components for a zmk dongle: a reversible pcb that features mounting holes and wiring for a reset button, and a 3D printed protective case.
 The pcb is reversible so that you have the option to mount a reset button to the left or right side of the usb port.

 Files:
 - gerbers for a promicro compatible reversible pcb